ferrerokush-png/MANAGRapp/ReleaseFlow/DOMAIN_MODELS_COMPLETE.md

 # ✅ Core Domain Models - Complete!

 ## Overview
-Comprehensive domain models have been created for the entire Release Flow app in the `:core:domain` module.
+Comprehensive domain models have been created for the entire MANAGR app in the `:core:domain` module.
 This is a pure Kotlin module with no Android dependencies, following clean architecture principles.

 ---